sllewely/recommendations2025/backend/celeryapp/README.md

 rbenv can be installed by homebrew and requires rbenv init & updating the path to work

 frequent problem [stackoverflow: rbenv not updating local ruby version](https://stackoverflow.com/questions/10940736/rbenv-not-changing-ruby-version)
+- run rbenv init
+- confirm zshrc has it in the path, if that's the shell you're using

 ---